Parish Pastoral Council

 Model

-Collaborative Empowerment Ministry Model:This model proposes a leadership structure where the pastor empowers twelve volunteer ministers to lead twelve parish ministries.
+Collaborative Empowerment Ministry -This model proposes a leadership structure where the Parish Priest empowers 12 volunteers to lead 12 parish ministries.
 Each minister then forms a team of six parishioners as in the gospel of 72 disciples being sent on a mission.
+These are volunteers chosen by the Priest who are in alignment with his vision and who have been generously giving of their time, talents, gifts, and resources for service of the mission in building the parish community.
+The emphasis is on shared decision-making through prayer, discussion, and discernment.
+Leaders empower their ministry teams.